tarantool/doc/doc/1.7/book/box/box_schema.rst

     or from another role.

     :param string user-name: the name of the user
-    :param string privilege: 'read' or 'write' or 'execute' or a combination
+    :param string privilege: 'read' or 'write' or 'execute' or 'create' or 'alter' or 'drop' or a combination
     :param string object-type: 'space' or 'function' or 'sequence'
     :param string object-name: the name of a function or space or sequence